JSN190/LightPoll-Web/README.md

 - `LPW_URL` The URL pointing to where you will host LightPoll Web.
 - `LPW_HIST`: Whether to enable (`1`) or disable (`0`) Vue Router history mode.

-This project leverages [`vue init webpack`](https://github.com/vuejs-templates/webpack) for its Webpack configuration.
 To build using the `npm run build` script or to set parameters for development, use the `*.env.js` files in `/config`.

 ### Output